CESNET/sphinx-vhdl/doc/source/directives_detailed.rst

 .. rst:directive:: vhdl:ports

-    TODO

-.. rst:directive:: vhdl:portsignal

-    Used for documenting individual ports of an entity.
+    Used for documenting the ports of an entity.
+Has one required argument;

-    .. rst:directive:option:: type: Describes the type of the port, mandatory.

-        Unless :py:attr:`vhdl_autolink_type_disable` is set, a link to the documentation of the type will be created if found.

-    .. rst:directive:option:: init: Describes the initial value of the port, optional.

-    .. rst:directive:option:: mode: One of IN, OUT, INOUT, BUFFER, LINKAGE, mandatory.
+    the name of the entity being documented, and uses a custom syntax for describing the individual ports.

+    Individual ports are described in the content of the directive; where lines aligned to the left offset define the ports and lines offset from those are detailed descriptions of the ports above, with blank lines for paragraph ends.
+Port definitions then take on the form ``portName : mode type``, where whitespace can be arbitrary.

+    Example

     .. code-block:: rst

-      .. vhdl:portsignal:: YourPortName
+        .. vhdl:ports:: UART_RX

+            CLK:in std_logic
+                Receiver clock at 8 times the frequency of the input signal RST      :  in std_logic
+                Reset signal

+                Pull to high for at least one clock cycle before using this entity
-        :type: std_logic
+            DIN      : in std_logic
-        :init: '0'

-        Your port fulltext description
+                Data input line

+            DOUT     : out std_logic_vector(7 downto 0)
+                The received data will be written here DOUT_VLD : out std_logic
+                When high, denotes the DOUT being valid